phughesmcr/Miski/README.md

 ### World
 The world object is the primary container for all things Miski.

-⚠️ Components cannot be added to a world after its creation.

 We can create a new world like so:

 ```typescript